andreashandel/IDEMAbook/docs/index.md

 ##Reproductive Number and Outbreak Control
-So how is the reproductive number related to infectious disease outbreaks?
 It is intuitively clear that if on average every infectious person "produces" more than one subsequent infectious person, we get a growing epidemic.
 In contrast, if every infectious person "produces" less than one subsequent infectious person, the pathogen might transmit a few times, but pretty soon it will disappear.
 Thus if we can achieve R~0~ < 1, e.g. through vaccination, we can prevent an outbreak from starting.
 Further, if during an outbreak we can intervene to get R < 1, the outbreak is going to fizzle out.
-If we wanted to stop any further transmission, we would need to get R even lower, namely R = 0.
+Figure \@ref(fig:R0intervention) illustrates this idea.
+If we wanted to stop _any_ further transmission, we would need to get R even lower, namely R = 0.
 Intervention efforts try to achieve an R as small as possible.
+If we could achieve R~0~ < 1 globally everywhere, we could eventually eradicate a disease.
+The ability to do that depends on many factors.
+One important one is the R~0~ value of any ID before we start an eradication campaign.
+Intuitively, the higher R~0~, the harder it will be to get it to < 1.
+We'll make that more explicit below.

 <div class="figure">
 <img src="./images/R0intervention.png" alt="Impact of an Intervention on transmission."  />